wyg3958/crowdsource/release-res/README.md

 # Contains Resources for releasing to Public Maven Centreal Repository

+### Release mode
- The `release.sh` script checks whether the branch that was commited to conforms to the branch that is supposed to trigger releases.
+ The `release.sh` script, executed in travis build, checks whether the branch that was commited to conforms to the branch `${BRANCH_TRIGGERING_RELEASE}` that is supposed to trigger releases.
- If true it starts to prepare and perform the actual release.
+ If true it starts to prepare and perform the actual release from `${BRANCH_TO_RELEASE}` which usually corresponds to `master`.
+ When the build succeeds the artifacts to release have been uploaded to oss.sonatype.org.
+In order to finally release and make the artifacts public, it needs to be "closed" and "released".
+ To achieve that login to https://oss.sonatype.org/, navigate to "Staging Repositories", find the artifact(s) and perform the close and release tasks.
+For login credentials ask your Product Owner of trust.

+### Standard Snapshot mode
+ If the commit that caused travis execution does not match `${BRANCH_TRIGGERING_RELEASE}` a snapshot release from the current commit is deployed to the central repositry by `mvn deploy -Prelease ..`

 ## Strings that are encrypted by and for use of travis-ci
  * `NEXUS_OSSRH_USER` - The (sonatype.org - JIRA) User that is permitted to release artifacts by groupId de.asideas